linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 This dialog will show ALL electorates, including those which have already been deprecated.
 Currently deprecated electorates are marked with an * prefix.
 Selecting them from the dialog will present the user with the choice of "un-deprecating" the electorate.

+If the user selects an electorate which currently has meshblocks assigned to it, they will be presented with an error message showing the assigned meshblocks, and the deprecation will not be permitted.

 ### Database Menu